Why DIYs don’t work for carpenter ants

 Carpenter ants are hard to manage.
 And they’re more than a nuisance.
 They can cause serious damage to your home.
 They can also travel up to 100 yards.
 Therefore, even outdoor nests can mean indoor damage as ants come into your home looking for food.

 Ants like to live in softwood near a source of moisture.
 As a result, they could live in anything like a rotting tree stump, or a fish house stored in your yard.
 They are most often found nesting in large, mature trees like oaks, maples, and ashes.
 Once ants enter a house, they may build satellite nests in walls, decks or porches—anywhere they can find soft, water-damaged wood.
-As the infestation goes on, damage gets more severe, and can even weaken structural wood.
+As the infestation goes on, the damage gets more severe, and can even weaken structural wood.

 An expert can help you determine the extent of the infestation, eliminate current carpenter ants and their nests, and help you prevent future problems.